 Go for a set?

 Don’t overlook the possibility of buying a mattress and box spring set.
 Manufacturers often combine them by popularity and best compatibility.
 Frequently they are part of a promotional offer, and you can get a premium box spring much cheaper than the regular retail price.
 Using a set also guarantees that you fulfill the mattress warranty terms.
-It is always beneficial to have a look at set offers, and you still have the possibility to buy a box spring apart from the mattress.
+It is always beneficial to look at set offers, and you can still buy a box spring apart from the mattress.

 What alternatives do a box spring have?